East African Oryx

 Gemsbok

-Larger body size and more extensive black markings on the hindquarters and tail base.
+Larger with more extensive black markings on the rump and lower legs; found primarily in Southern Africa.

 Scimitar-horned Oryx